suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 > ![Enable language resource.](media/analyze-text-language-service/language-resource-enabled.png)
 > 1. At the top of the page, select **Language Studio** to return to the Language Studio home page.

-## Analyze reviews in Language Studio
+## Task 3: Analyze reviews in Language Studio

 1. In a web browser, navigate to [Language Studio](https://language.cognitive.azure.com?azure-portal=true).